gstreetmedia/express-core/readme.md

 1. Query Generator for MSSQL (done)
 2. Query Generator for Elastic Search
 3. Move form layouts into a table rather than config files (done)
-4. Create a gui for managing tables layouts
+4. Create a gui for managing tables layouts (done)
+5. Revamp JS for ADMIN
+6. Move to Template Literals